TommyJD93/Notes/Network Programming/Sockets.md

 ### 3.4 Connected
-Before this status the client has to create a socket of his own that will go through the statuses we've talked before, after that it will send a request for the server.
+Before this status the client has to create a socket of his own that will go through the statuses we've talked before, after that it will send a request to the server.
 Note that the client socket doesn't have any control on the port number used to communicate with the server.
 Once the connection request from the client is acknowledged and accepted by the server it will duplicate the listening socket and this copy will get in the connected status, while the original socket will remain in the listening status.
 In this way the server can handle multiple clients at the same time by accepting all the incoming connections from the original socket and then